turingaicloud/quickstart/README.md

   ```

 ### Manage your environment
-+ Reuse environment

-  We offer two methods to environmental management.
-  1. If you don't have the name section under the environment block in tuxiv.conf, tcloud will create a new environment for your new project.

-  2. You can add the environment name in `tuxiv.conf` to reuse an existing environment.
-[Detail about tuxiv.conf](tuxiv.conf.md)
+tcloud uses [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment to manage your dependencies.
+We offer two ways of environment management:

+1. One-off Environment.
+A new environment will be created every time you submit a task to TACC.
+If your dependencies configuration does not change between two consecutive submissions, we will reuse the previous environment to save time.
+This is the *default* behavior.
+2. Persistent Environment.
+The environment will be shared across multiple task submissions.
+When you change your dependency configuration, tcloud will update this environment in stead of creating a new one.
+Learn how to do this in [tuxiv.conf documentation](tuxiv.conf.md)

 ## Demo video